 That’s why it’s our mission to provide personalized, effective and caring painkiller addiction treatment at our luxury facility in Fountain Hills, Arizona.
 When you’re here, you will be able to disconnect from the outside world and focus on recovering from your addiction with our experienced and renowned staff.

-If you’re ready to regain the hope, integrity and life you had before painkiller addiction, contact us today to learn more about our programs and treatment approach.
+If you’re ready to regain the hope, integrity, and life you had before painkiller addiction, give our admissions staff a call at 888.549.4037 or contact us today to learn more about our programs and treatment approach.